lambertelliottp/python_scripts/README.md

-# python_scripts
+# scripts
-This repo contains all of my Python scripts used for various tasks
+This repo contains all of my scripts used for various tasks
 ## Department License Cost Allocator

 ### Overview